:max_bytes(150000):strip_icc():format(webp)/best-waffle-mix-4175106-1e22ba8ee3d54b2c824369df30075cd3.jpg)

 Flavor: 7-grain | Package Volume: 24 ounces | Servings Per Container: 17

-• High in protein and fiber
+High in protein and fiber

-• Quick and easy to prepare
+Quick and easy to prepare

-• Made from non-GMO grains
+Made from non-GMO grains

-• Texture is a bit gritty and dense
+Texture is a bit gritty and dense

 Another great option for those looking for a more substantial breakfast option, Kodiak Cakes Buttermilk Flapjack & Waffle Mix is a whole-grain product that’s both non-GMO and kosher.
 It’s versatile, too.
 Use the mix—which first debuted on the TV show "Shark Tank"—to make waffles, pancakes, flapjacks, and other baked goods.

 No matter how you use it, the product is made from 100 percent whole grains and delivers an impressive 14 grams of protein per serving to help you stay full longer.
 And, if you want to up the protein content even more, you can always prep the mix with milk and eggs instead of the simpler "just add water" method—the box outlines both options clearly.
-If there’s any downside, it’s that this nutritional complexity does affect the taste and texture slightly—so the resulting waffles can be grittier and denser than more traditional versions you may be used to.

 Flavor: Buttermilk | Package Volume: 20 ounces | Servings Per Container: 10

-• Made of rice flour
+Made of rice flour

-• Can be made dairy-free/vegan
+Can be made dairy-free and vegan

-• Resealable packaging
+Resealable packaging

-It wasn’t long ago that gluten-free diners had to pass on breakfast staples like pancakes and waffles, but today there are plenty of options—some of which are truly worthy substitutes.
-Bob’s Red Mill Gluten-Free Pancake mix is one of them.
 The mix, which can technically be used for pancakes or waffles, is made with a blend of rice flour, brown rice flour, potato starch, whole-grain sorghum flour, and tapioca flour to keep things gluten-free.
 But when you mix it with some butter, an egg, and milk, then ladle the batter into your waffle iron, you’ll get waffles that are fluffy on the outside and crispy on the edges.

-Overall, this mix is on the more expensive side, but it does contain more than one pound of mix that yields an impressive 17 servings—plenty for multiple mornings, even for a family of four.
+Overall, this mix is on the more expensive side, but it does contain more than 1 pound of mix that yields an impressive 17 servings—plenty for multiple mornings, even for a family of four.
 The packaging is resealable, too, so it’s easy to keep the product fresh in the pantry.

 Flavor: 7-grain | Package Volume: 24 ounces | Servings Per Container: 17

-• Just add water
+Just add water

-• Few servings per container
+Few servings per container

-Anyone with allergies knows that it can be difficult to find delicious foods that are safe to eat—particularly because so many products are made in facilities that produce foods that include known allergens like nuts.
-But this pancake and waffle mix is here to save the day—well, breakfast time, at least.
-It’s free from the top nine allergens (peanuts, tree nuts, eggs, wheat, milk, soy, fish, shellfish, and sesame), as well as other common allergens like lupin, crustaceans, sulfites, mustard, casein.
+It’s free from the top nine allergens (peanuts, tree nuts, eggs, wheat, milk, soy, fish, shellfish, and sesame), as well as other common allergens like lupin, crustaceans, sulfites, mustard, and casein.
 The product is also certified vegan, plant-based, non-GMO, and gluten-free, making it a worthy choice for nearly anyone with special dietary requirements.

 Flavor: Classic | Package Volume: 10 ounces | Servings Per Container: 7

-• Sweetened with monk fruit
+Sweetened with monk fruit

-• Thick batter
+Thick batter

-• Oil is also recommended for waffles
+Oil is recommended for waffles

-• Polarizing taste
+Polarizing taste

 Flavor: Classic | Package Volume: 12 ounces | Servings Per Container: 10